joseneto/fusionwebapp/README.md

 ```

 ###View
-We chose to use jquery easyUI in our view layer, Jquery is widely using in many web projects, has become something standard is simple and fast.
+We chose to use jquery EasyUI in our view layer, Jquery is widely using in many web projects, has become something standard is simple and fast.
 We also used to manage Sitemesh layouts, we have a file **application.jsp** and all our other views are rendered inside that, if you ever met Ruby on Rails should be familiar with this concept.

+You can learn more about Jquery EasyUI here: http://www.jeasyui.com/

 ###Controller